 Actually, maybe it was worth backing up.
 Was Gibbs a sociopath?

-He guessed he figured at this point it was an open question, particularly since at any given moment of his day he might have a different answer.
-In the old days he would almost certainly have been more optimistic, would have cheerfully said Gibbs was at least a well-meaning sociopath.
+Eventually there did come a point where it had to be an open question, particularly since at any given moment of his day, Tony might have seriously wavered on the answer.
+In the old days he would almost certainly have been more optimistic, would have cheerfully said that Gibbs was at least a well-meaning sociopath.
 If he was indeed, etc.

 Now he was feeling less glib about it.
 Now, on especially bad days, he was starting to really fucking mean it.
 Sometimes he tried to tell himself the old man was just real mixed up, that he had genuinely forgotten some of the nuances of his old relationships, forgotten some of the insights to which he had been privy, and that he genuinely didn't realise how shitty he was being.
 Other times Gibbs didn't allow him the luxury of that illusion, he was far too on the damn nose to be stumbling around unintentionally.